-2. Hydro-electricity. •-Tasmania depends entirely on water for power development.
+2. Hydro-electricity.\-With the exception of a small diesel plant at King Island, electricity generation in Tasmania has resulted entirely from the development of its plentiful waters, and on a world basis this State ranks second to Norway in electricity consumption per head of population.
 The Hydro-Electric Commission, the authority controlling the generation of electricity in Tasmania, conducts a continuous survey of the water power resources of the State assisted by modern methods such as aerial photography and geophysical exploration.